schnmudgal/remote_i18n/README.md

 - This gem uses existing "Simple" backend as a base for new "Remote" backend.
 It needs to be extended further to use "Key-Pair" backend with the remote support (TODO for future versions)
 - To use it, manually provide the "remote locations URLs" from where translations are to be fetched.
 - You can also set the "fallback locations" as you simply do with the normal `I18n` implementation.
-- Generate a config file using `rake generate remote_i18n_config`, or create your own initializer.
+- Using Rails - Generate a config file using `rails generate remote_i18n_config`, or create your own initializer.
 - Example code is below:
 ```
 # Remote URLs where the translation files are hosted